SpecFlowOSS/SpecFlow/docs/Bindings/SpecFlow-Assist-Helpers.md

 using TechTalk.SpecFlow.Assist;
 ```

+When the helper methods expects a type, you can use:

+- classes
+- records (with C# 9)
+- tuples

 ## CreateInstance<T>

 `CreateInstance<T>` is an extension method of `Table` that will convert the table data to an object.
 For example, if you list data in a table that lists the values of your object like this: